-Parents may apply to the LGB to seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
-Decisions for these requests will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
-This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical or other professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
-The views of the headteacher will also be taken into account.
-When informing a parent of the decision on the year group the child should be admitted to, reasons for the decision will be clearly set out.
+Parents may apply to the local governing committee to seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+Decisions about these requests will be based on the circumstances of each case and in the best interests of the child concerned.
+This will include taking account of the parents' views; information about the child's academic, social and emotional development; where relevant, their medical history and the views of a medical or other professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
+The views of the headteacher will also be considered.
+When informing a parent of the decision on the year group the child should be admitted to, the reasons for that decision will be clearly set out.